saurabharch/til.greglobinski.com/src/content/parts/home.md

 You will not find here extensive analytic articles.
 Rather expect short unsorted notes related to front-end development.

-If you want to be in touch and be informed about new news follow me on Twitter » [@greglobinski](https://twitter.com/greglobinski)
+If you want to be in touch and be informed about new notes follow me on Twitter » [@greglobinski](https://twitter.com/greglobinski)